What does ice stand for?

 Different meanings of ICE in various contexts

-While ICE is commonly known as the acronym for the United States Immigration and Customs Enforcement Agency, the term ICE has various other meanings depending on the context.
-In some situations, ICE refers to a substance, while in others, it may be used as an acronym for something entirely different.
+While ICE commonly stands for the United States Immigration and Customs Enforcement Agency, it has various meanings depending on the context.
+In some situations, ICE refers to a substance, while in others, it represents an entirely different acronym.

 One such context where ICE has a different meaning is in the world of technology.
 Here, ICE stands for “In-Circuit Emulator.”
 This device is used in designing and testing electronic circuits, enabling developers to debug and optimize code before deploying it to a final product.